 Modify data

-QuestDB is a time-series database optimized to append data.
+QuestDB is a time-series database optimized to ingest data.

 For best performance, design your application to avoid having to frequently edit existing records.